CMAAC, the Chinese Medicine and Acupuncture Association of Canada

-is a non-profit, charitable organization registered with the Federal Government.
+is a non-profit, charitable organisation registered with the Federal Government.
 From its inception in 1983, its mandate has been to lobby for regulation of TCM and Acupuncture for the best interests of the public and to protect the high repute of the TCM community.
 There are eight chapter offices across Canada.
-In 1987, CMAAC became a member society of the World Federation of Acupuncture-Moxibustion Societies (WFAS) which is the only international acupuncture organization recognized by the World Health Organization (WHO).
+In 1987, CMAAC became a member society of the World Federation of Acupuncture-Moxibustion Societies (WFAS) which is the only international acupuncture organisation recognised by the World Health Organization (WHO).

-- unification of practitioners of Eastern and Western Medicine;
+- Collaborate between Eastern and Western medicine

 In all these areas, we have achieved great success.
 TCM and Acupuncture is now a valuable part of mainstream culture thanks in part to the efforts of our members who have united behind a code of ethics.
 CMAAC has fostered alliances with the provincial and federal governments, and assists the Ministry of Health on many assignments.

 What CMAAC Provides:

 - Discounts for insurance

 - Continuing Education Seminars and Workshops with a wide range of presenters

 - Website highlights recent CMAAC activities and provides information to members

 - e-Newsletters with the latest developments in TCM/A